Baby Niveditha

 Niveditha Vijayan credited as Baby Niveditha is a former Indian child actress who works predominantly in Malayalam films.
-She who the Kerala State Film Award for Best Child Artist in 2009 for her acting in Kaana Kanmani and Bhramaram.
+She won the Kerala State Film Award for Best Child Artist in 2009 for her acting in Kaana Kanmani and Bhramaram.

 Personal life

 She is born as the second child to Vijayan and Praseetha who has settled in Abu Dhabi.
 She has an elder sister named Niranjana Vijayan who is also an actress.